Overview

 Preserved skills

-Despite major changes to memory and skills, people with Alzheimer's disease are able to hold on to some skills even as symptoms get worse.
-Preserved skills may include reading or listening to books, telling stories, sharing memories, singing, listening to music, dancing, drawing, or doing crafts.
+Despite major changes to memory and skills, people with Alzheimer's disease are able to keep some skills even as symptoms get worse.
+These are known as preserved skills.
+They may include reading or listening to books, telling stories, sharing memories, singing, listening to music, dancing, drawing, or doing crafts.

-These skills may be preserved longer because they're controlled by parts of the brain affected later in the course of the disease.
+Preserved skills may last longer because they're managed by parts of the brain affected in later stages of the disease.

 When to see a doctor

-A number of conditions can result in memory loss or other dementia symptoms.
+Several conditions can cause memory loss or other dementia symptoms.
 Some of those conditions can be treated.
-If you are concerned about your memory or other thinking skills, talk to your health care professional.
+If you are concerned about your memory or other thinking skills, talk to your healthcare professional.

-If you are concerned about thinking skills you observe in a family member or friend, talk about your concerns and ask about going together to talk to a health care professional.
+If you are concerned about the thinking skills you notice in a family member or friend, ask about going together to talk to a healthcare professional.

 Causes

 The exact causes of Alzheimer's disease aren't fully understood.
-But at a basic level, brain proteins fail to function as usual.
-This disrupts the work of brain cells, also called neurons, and triggers a series of events.
+But at a basic level, brain proteins don't function as usual.
+This disrupts the work of brain cells, also known as neurons, and triggers a series of events.
 The neurons become damaged and lose connections to each other.
 They eventually die.

 Scientists believe that for most people, Alzheimer's disease is caused by a combination of genetic, lifestyle and environmental factors that affect the brain over time.
-In less than 1% of cases, Alzheimer's is caused by specific genetic changes that almost guarantee a person will develop the disease.
-In these cases, the disease usually begins in middle age.
+In less than 1% of people, Alzheimer's is caused by specific genetic changes that almost guarantee a person will develop the disease.
+For people in this group, the disease usually begins in middle age.

-The development of the disease begins years before the first symptoms.
-The damage most often starts in the region of the brain that controls memory.
+The disease begins years before the first symptoms.
+The damage most often starts in the region of the brain that manages memory.
 The loss of neurons spreads in a somewhat predictable pattern to other regions of the brain.
-By the late stage of the disease, the brain has shrunk significantly.
+By the late stage of the disease, the brain has shrunk.

 Researchers trying to understand the cause of Alzheimer's disease are focused on the role of two proteins:

 - Plaques.
 Beta-amyloid is a fragment of a larger protein.
-When these fragments clump together, they appear to have a toxic effect on neurons and to disrupt communication between brain cells.
-These clumps form larger deposits called amyloid plaques, which also include other cellular debris.
+When these fragments clump together, they affect communication between brain cells.
+The clumps form larger deposits called amyloid plaques.

 Risk factors

-Increasing age is the greatest known risk factor for Alzheimer's disease.
+Older age is the strongest known risk factor for Alzheimer's disease.
 Alzheimer's isn't a part of typical aging.
-But as you grow older, the chances of developing it increases.
+But as you grow older, the chances of getting the disease goes up.

-One study found that every year there were four new diagnoses per 1,000 people ages 65 to 74.
+One study found that there were four new diagnoses per 1,000 people ages 65 to 74 every year.
 Among people ages 75 to 84, there were 32 new diagnoses per 1,000 people.
 For those 85 and older, there were 76 new diagnoses per 1,000 people.

 Family history and genetics

-The risk of developing Alzheimer's is somewhat higher if a first-degree relative — your parent or sibling — has the disease.
-Just how genes among families affect the risk is largely unexplained, and the genetic factors are likely complex.
+The risk of getting Alzheimer's disease is higher if a first-degree relative such as a parent or sibling was diagnosed with the disease.
+How genes among families affect the risk is largely not understood.
+The genetic factors are likely complex.

 A better understood genetic factor is a form of the apolipoprotein E (APOE) gene.
-A form of the gene, APOE e4, increases the risk of Alzheimer's disease.
+Having the form of the gene known as APOE e4 increases the risk of Alzheimer's disease.
 About 25% to 30% of the population carries APOE e4.
 But not everyone with this form of the gene develops the disease.
+Having two copies of APOE e4 increases the risk of Alzheimer's disease more than having one copy.

 Scientists have found rare changes in three genes that virtually guarantee a person who inherits one of them will develop Alzheimer's.
 But these changes account for less than 1% of people with Alzheimer's disease.